Undergraduate admissions policy documents

 Applicant Criminal Convictions Policy

 The University has a duty of care to all its staff and students to ensure their health and safety.
 For this reason, if applicants declare on their application forms that they have a relevant criminal conviction, the University will undertake a risk assessment process to consider the conviction and whether the applicant poses a risk to members of the University community.
-Further details of the actions we will take may be found in our Criminal Convictions Policy 2022.
+Further details of the actions we will take may be found in our Criminal Convictions Policy 2022 (PDF, 357KB).

 Undergraduate Appeals and Complaints Policy